pranayga/expl0ring_V8/hackmd/Cpp_intro.md

 Looking back, now you'd be like Hmmm...

 That was so obvious and easy.
 I agree!
+We didn't need to read 90% of the links in order to make sense of our initial function.
+However these articles gives us a wholistic understanding of the features and places to refer back to!

 Initially nothing made sense but after reading a few articles things fit in!

 ## Where to next?